letta-ai/.github/profile/README.md

 * Follow our [X/Twitter](https://x.com/Letta_AI/) for product updates
 * Join our [Discord server](https://discord.gg/letta)

-Letta is made with 💜 by our team in San Francisco ([join us!](https://jobs.ashbyhq.com/letta)) and over 100 individual contributors from around the world.
+Made with 💜 by our team in San Francisco ([join us!](https://jobs.ashbyhq.com/letta)) and over 100 individual contributors from around the world.